saurabh-dhawan/kiwigpt/content/posts/20260330-MCP-channel.md

 MCP gives us **control over how AI uses that access**.

-That’s the difference between something that works in demos—and something that works in production.
+That’s the difference between something that works in demos and something that works in production.

+## How does it fit with the existing channels

+This deserves it's own page so watchout for my next post.
+Sign out for now.

 ---